Yasirujm/Yasirujm/README.md

 ## About Me
 - Intern web developer at Kaizens Group.
-- Pursuing a degree at National Institute of Business Management (NIBM) Sri Lanka.
+- Pursuing a BSc Hons in Computing awarded by Coventry University (UK) at National Institute of Business Management (NIBM) Sri Lanka.
 - Hold a Diploma in Computer Systems Design.
 - Followed a Higher National Diploma in Software Engineering at NIBM.